Spotlight…on Laser Therapy

 Can Laser Therapy be used alongside other modalities?

 Yes!
-Although it can be used on its own, for many conditions it will be used as part of a multimodal approach and so it may be used alongside other forms of therapy including physical rehabilitation, acupuncture, chiropractic, massage, and hydrotherapy.
+Although it can be used on its own, for many conditions it will be used as part of a multimodal approach and so it may be used alongside other forms of therapy including physical rehabilitation, acupuncture, platelet (PRP) therapy, chiropractic, massage and hydrotherapy.

-Read more about pain management, physical rehabilitation, acupuncture and veterinary chiropractic.
+Read more about pain management, physical rehabilitation, acupuncture, platelet (PRP) therapy and veterinary chiropractic.

 Veterinary referral form for laser for your pet